damarising/warri-emmanuel-/WFS-Server-working-with-ArcGIS-Data-Interoperability-Extensions.md

 IF YOU HAVE MORE INFORMATION PLEASE UPDATE THIS WIKI PAGE.
 The initial version of this wiki page contains mapfile fragments cut-n-pasted from a mapfile known to work as both a WMS server and a WFS server in both QGIS and ArcMAP.

 Map overview:  The MAXSIZE should be large enough if your users might have large monitors.
 The Extent is very important otherwise ARCGIS will get confused.
+I'm not sure if UNITS should be meters when using a lat-long projection like epsg:4326, but it seems to work.
 Of course the projection should be specified.
 For example:

 `